OpenType/opentype-layout/proposals/lookupflags_extend.md

 Type   | Name                 | Description
 ------ | -------------------- | -----------
 0x7FFF | Reserved             | Set to zero
-0x8000 | Reserved               Reserved for future flags extension
+0x8000 | Reserved             | Set to zero.
+Reserved for future flags extension

+## Discussion

+Do we want to extend the `ExtraFlags` to 32-bits and save a level of future chaining?
+We are already expecting 4 bits to be used in future proposals.